markhuge/xbmc-shiznaz-supreme/README.md

 I wanted a lightweight wrapper to help some of my stuff talk to some of my other stuff.
 This isn't a fully featured XBMC API wrapper.
 I'm just adding things as I need them.

-##*NOTE*: This uses v6 of the API, which only works with Frodo and above.

 ## Methods

 ### submit( *method, params, callback* )